parallelvirtualcluster/pvc/docs/cluster-architecture.md

 Replication levels cannot be changed within PVC once a pool is created, however they can be changed via manual Ceph commands on a coordinator should the administrator require this, though discussion of this process is outside of the scope of this documentation.
 The administrator should carefully consider sizing, failure domains, and performance when first selecting storage devices and creating pools, to ensure the right level of resiliency versus data usage for their use-case and planned cluster size.

-## Physical network considerations
+## Networks

-At a minimum, a production PVC cluster should use at least two 1Gbps Ethernet interfaces, connected in an LACP or active-backup bond on one or more switches.
+At a minimum, a production PVC cluster should use at least two 10Gbps Ethernet interfaces, connected in an LACP or active-backup bond on one or more switches.
 On top of this bond, the various cluster networks should be configured as 802.3q vLANs.
 PVC is be able to support configurations without bonding or 802.1q vLAN support, using multiple physical interfaces and no bridged client networks, but this is strongly discouraged due to the added complexity this introduces; the switches chosen for the cluster should include these requirements as a minimum.

 More advanced physical network layouts are also possible.
 For instance, one could have two isolated networks.
 On the first network, each node has two 10Gbps Ethernet interfaces, which are combined in a bond across two redundant switch fabrics and that handle the upstream and cluster networks.
 On the second network, each node has an additional two 10Gbps, which are also combined in a bond across the redundant switch fabrics and handle the storage network.
 This configuration could support up to 10Gbps of aggregate client traffic while also supporting 10Gbps of aggregate storage traffic.
 Even more complex network configurations are possible if the cluster requires such performance.
-See the [Example Configurations](#example-configurations) section for some basic topology examples.
+See the [Example System Diagrams](#example-system-diagrams) section for some basic topology examples.

 Only Ethernet networks are supported by PVC.
 More exotic interconnects such as Infiniband are not supported by default, and must be manually set up with Ethernet (e.g. EoIB) layers on top to be usable with PVC.

+Lower-speed networks (e.g. 1Gbps or 100Mbps) should not be used as these will severely bottleneck the performance of the storage subsystem.
+In an advanced split layout, it may be acceptable to use 1Gbps interfaces for VM guest networks, however the core system networks should always be a minimum of 10Gbps.

 PVC manages the IP addressing of all nodes itself and creates the required addresses during node daemon startup; thus, the on-boot network configuration of each interface should be set to "manual" with no IP addresses configured.
 This can be ignored safely, however, and the addresses specified manually in the networking configurations.
 PVC nodes use a split (`/etc/network/interfaces.d/<iface>`) network configuration model.

-## Network Layout: Considering the required networks

-A PVC cluster needs several different networks to operate properly; they are described in detail below and the administrator should ensure they account for all the required networks when planning the cluster.

-### PVC system networks
+### System Networks

 #### Upstream: Connecting the nodes to the wider world